nebulaM/BatteryStateServer/network_server/README.md

 # BatteryStateNetworkServer

-This server receives battery data from [an Mobile App](https://github.com/nebulaM/BatteryStateBLE) via Internet and deal with that data
+This server receives battery data from [an Mobile App](https://github.com/nebulaM/BatteryStateBLE) via Internet and deals with that data.

 ##Dependency